Sarangantth/Backend-coding-backup/README.md

 # Backend-coding-backup
-HI all, In this repository we like to store the backend related coding projects
+Hi all, In this repository we like to store the backend related coding projects